-Following a thorough assessment of the relevant planning controls and the key issues identified in this report, it is considered that the application cannot be supported.
-The key issue(s), noted above, have not been resolved satisfactorily through amendments to the proposal, despite ongoing consultation and five (5) formal requests for further information.
-The potential impact upon flood characteristics and stormwater behaviour as a result of the suspended driveway and carpark structure remains unknown.
-Further, the siting, external appearance, CPTED elements and landscaping associated with the architectural design are largely dictated by the suspended carpark and driveway structure, raising concerns with regard to site suitability and public interest.
+Following a thorough assessment of the relevant planning controls and the key issues identified in this report, it is considered that the application can be supported.
+The key issue(s), noted above, namely flooding, urban design and CPTED, have been adequately addressed in the revised material submitted by the applicant.
+The potential impact upon flood characteristics and stormwater behaviour as a result of the suspended driveway and carpark structure is demonstrated to be minimal, by way of 2-D modelling and flood study.
+Minor amendments to the external appearance, second storey floor plan, and landscaping have improved the development's presence in the streetscape, and the preparation of a CPTED Report, by a qualified consultant, has informed the site design to improve potential and perceived crime impacts.

-Consequently, the development is recommended for refusal pursuant to Reg 36 of the Environmental Planning and Assessment Regulation 2021.
+Consequently, the development is recommended for approval subject to conditions under Clause 4.17 of the Environmental Planning and Assessment Act 1979.